Master of Science

 The Educational Technology degree is designed for K-12 educators with a teaching credential.

-I don't have a bachelor's degree in Education.
+I don't have a bachelor's degree in instructional design or education.
 Can I still apply to the program?

 Yes, we accept all undergraduate majors!